scbaker/flash-fiction-db/README.md

 # Flash Fiction DB
 Flash Fiction DB is a database (okay, a series of spreadsheets) of published flash fiction, including title, author name, wordcount, publication date, and other relevant information.

+## License Terms
+The spreadsheets in this project are collections of data.
+Thus they are not likely to be protectable by copyright.
+For the sake of clarity and convenience, I have placed a [CC 0 (public domain) license](https://creativecommons.org/publicdomain/zero/1.0/) on the project.

 ## What is this?
 Flash Fiction DB contains several spreadsheets.
 The purpose is to track published works of flash fiction in an easily browsable, easily adaptable format.